Putin friend Steven Seagal in Ukraine

 Steven Seagal is by no means the only western celebrity who sees the Russian side as right in the Ukraine conflict: Pink Floyd star Roger Waters said in one CNNInterview that Joe Biden is “stoking the fire” in Ukraine and that the US is prolonging the war.
 Outraged reactions were the result.

-Meanwhile, Interior Minister Nancy Faeser commented on the polarizing images that show her sipping champagne with other celebrities in the capital, Kyiv.
+Meanwhile, Interior Minister Nancy Faeser is commenting on polarizing pictures that show her sipping champagne with other celebrities in the capital Kyiv.
 (PF)

 #Putin #friend #Steven #Seagal #Ukraine